scabanes/POST/README.md

 + FourierTransform1D.py    --> For 1D Fourier Transform (FFT)
 + windowing.py		   --> For Hanning and Tukey windowing of the signals.
 + LoadInfos.py		   --> Load les data from filePTS.zono.temp
-+ filePTS.zono.temp	   --> Enter data of the specific simulation  (-> nest in the working directory)
++ filePTS.zono.temp	   --> Input infos of the dataset (> nest in the working directory)
 + ZUVT_pretraitement_FT.py --> Can extract suited netcdf file to be used with statistical_analysis_FullTime
 ```